itziksaban/CleanCodeTraining/README.md

 ![alt text](MonthlyPayment1.jpg)

-Note: `MonthlyApproval.Approved = false` means a rejection.
+Note: `Decision.Approved = false` means a rejection.

 Your job is to implement the following logic inside the `ApprovalService.ProcessApproverDecision` method, in a TDD style: